startup-dr/day1inference/content/pages/recon-article/article.md

 Inference requires something new.
 Systems must batch dynamically as requests arrive (providing web-scale responsiveness) while maximizing GPU utilization (achieving HPC-scale efficiency).
 This represents the core engineering challenge and motivates the need for RECON.

----

-## Section 3: Introducing RECON for Inference
+## Introducing RECON for Inference

 Given these constraints of expensive stateful computation requiring both throughput and low latency, we need a specialized stack.
 This foundational article introduces RECON as follows.